-Finding: The solid waste service area is completely enclosed and screened from view from surrounding streets and abutting property.
+Finding: The Hearings Officer notes that the solid waste service area is completely enclosed and screened from view from surrounding streets and abutting property.
+The Hearings Officer finds that this satisfies the requirement.

 SRC 800.055(e) - Solid Waste Service Area Enclosure Standards.
 When enclosures are used for required screening or aesthetics, such enclosure shall conform to the following standards: